embedded-office/canopen-stack/docs/docs/usecase/callbacks.md

 ### Timer Locks

-These mandatory function pair is called during timer management and is the right place to add a locking mechanisms for the timer management structure.
+These mandatory function pair is called during timer management and is the right place to add a locking mechanism for the timer management structure.
 The simplest implementation is disabling and re-enabling the timer hardware interrupt.
 In more advanced scenarios there could be a timer mutex or spin-lock, depending on the RTOS and number of active cores.

 ```c
 void COTmrLock(void)